Understanding How Your Utility Company Credits You for Excess Solar Energy, and Why That Might Be Changing

 If you are actively researching specific solar policies for your state, the NC Clean Energy Technology Center (DSIRE) maintains an excellent, free database of state incentives that is updated regularly.
 Confirming which exact structure your utility provider uses is the vital first step in designing an economically efficient solar array.

-Virtual Net Metering for Renters and HOAs
+Understanding Virtual Net Metering

 If you rent an apartment, live in a strict homeowners association (HOA), or happen to have a roof completely shaded by historic oak trees, you might assume you cannot participate in the clean energy economy.
 Fortunately, you can still reap the financial benefits of solar through an innovative policy called virtual net metering.